appfog/afdocs/customize/teams.markdown

 ### Team Membership

-Once you've accepted membership to a Team, you can interact with the apps on the Team account from the command line tool.
+Once you've accepted an invitation to a Team, you can interact with the apps on the Team account from the command line tool.
 Simply use the "`-u`" flag:

     $ af -u team@appfog.com update example-app